 11. Mustafapasa

 There are 35 underground cities in the entire Cappadocia region.
 Underground cities used to be a shelter for early Christians to escape the Roman persecution.
-The following two topics will be about the underground cities of Cappadocia.
+The next two titles of the Cappadocia travel blog introduce the two most famous underground cities.

 Derinkuyu Underground City was designed as an underground shelter for people to live in emergencies.
 In this underground city, which is 85 meters deep, there are food stores, wine cellars, water wells and meeting rooms.
 There is even a ventilation system for settlers to survive raids.